CauaS1/covid-website/README.md

 This is a website made just to practice my main skills.

 I made this to put in practice HTML/CSS/JS, where I stayed some time without practing Web Developer, I was just studying React Native. <br>
-I taked some screenshots from a template that I took in the Colorlib, I even look the source code, so, there some different things that I couldn't recreate.
+I taked some screenshots from a template that I took in the Colorlib, I didn't even look the source code, so, there some different things that I couldn't recreate.

 ## Screenshot